wigahluk/telescopejs/README.md

 The good part about this all is that the main pieces of functionality are clearly separated and can be easily tested:
 * Evolutions, which are or should be _pure_ functions, where you update the small fragments of your state.
-* Lenses, which are or should be pairs of _pure_ functions, where you extract fragments and put back together the bigger values.
+* Lenses, which are or should be pairs of _pure_ functions (`getter` and `setter`), where you extract fragments and put back together the bigger values.

+As an extra bonus, lenses can be composed so you can zoom in and out using them.

+## Lens Composition

+How to compose lenses and what does this means in terms of logic separation.

 ## The Story